cloudtools/cloudsweeper/README.md

 #### Delete at
 If housekeeper has automatically marked a resource for deletion, it will have a tag with the key `housekeeper-delete-at`, and the value will be an RFC3339 encoded timestamp.
 If the current time is after that timestamp, the resource will get cleaned up.

-## About Olga
-Olga (1887—1971) was a cleaner and later a concierge at Chalmers University of Technology, the university where brkt have had a lot of interns from.
-She played a central role in a lot of students' lives, known for being very friendly and helpful with everything.

 ## LICENSE
-olga is licensed under the BSD 2-clause licenses.
+CloudSweeper is licensed under the BSD 2-clause licenses.
 Originally written at Bracket Computing, it was made open source by VMware to enable further development by the original authors.